Skip to content

 How resilience integrates with [AutomaticRetry]

-• HTTP-layer retry handles transient network issues (5xx, timeouts) within a single attempt — fast, in-process, no job queue churn.
+• HTTP-layer retry handles transient network blips (5xx, timeouts) within a single job attempt — fast, in-process, no job queue churn.

-• Job-layer retry handles longer-term outages — minutes-to-hours-scale backoff while the Hangfire job stays in the queue.
+• Job-layer retry handles longer outages — minutes-to-hours-scale backoff while the Hangfire job stays in the queue.

 When NOT to retry

-The resilience pipeline retries on transient failures only:
+The standard resilience handler retries on transient failures only:

 • HTTP 408 Request Timeout